barbarafarah/barbarafarah/README.md

 # Data Scientist / Production Engineer

 👋 Hi, I'm a production engineer that had to use data science occasionally in a previous work experience and I feel in love with this area.
-For 6 months I haven been dedicating myself full-time to specialize in this area, participating in training and making autonomous projects.
+For 6 months I haven been dedicating myself full-time to specialize, participating in training and making autonomous projects.
 Feel free to have a look at what I have been working on!